Oliver Sacks: Honours

 In 1996, Sacks became a member of the American Academy of Arts and Letters (Literature).
 He was named a Fellow of the New York Academy of Sciences in 1999.
 Also in 1999, he became an Honorary Fellow at the Queen's College, Oxford.

 In 2000, Sacks received the Golden Plate Award of the American Academy of Achievement.
 In 2002, he became Fellow of the American Academy of Arts and Sciences (Class IV—Humanities and Arts, Section 4—Literature) and he was awarded the 2001 Lewis Thomas Prize by Rockefeller University.
 Sacks was also a Fellow of the Royal College of Physicians (FRCP).

-Sacks was awarded honorary doctorates from Georgetown University (1990), College of Staten Island (1991), Tufts University (1991), New York Medical College (1991), Medical College of Pennsylvania (1992), Bard College (1992), Queen's University at Kingston (2001), Gallaudet University (2005), University of Oxford (2005), Pontificia Universidad Católica del Perú (2006) and Cold Spring Harbor Laboratory (2008).
+Sacks was awarded honorary doctorates from Georgetown University (1990), College of Staten Island (1991), Tufts University (1991), New York Medical College (1991), Medical College of Pennsylvania (1992), Bard College (1992), Queen's University at Kingston (2001), Gallaudet University (2005), Pontificia Universidad Católica del Perú (2006) and Cold Spring Harbor Laboratory (2008).

 Oxford University awarded him an honorary Doctor of Civil Law degree in June 2005.

 Sacks received the position "Columbia Artist" from Columbia University in 2007, a post that was created specifically for him and that gave him unconstrained access to the university, regardless of department or discipline.

-In 2008, Sacks was appointed Commander of the Order of the British Empire (CBE), for services to medicine, in the Queen's Birthday Honours.
+On 26 November 2008, Sacks was appointed Commander of the Order of the British Empire (CBE), for services to medicine, in the Queen's Birthday Honours.

 The minor planet 84928 Oliversacks, discovered in 2003, was named in his honour.

 In February 2010, Sacks was named as one of the Freedom From Religion Foundation's Honorary Board of distinguished achievers.
 He described himself as "an old Jewish atheist", a phrase borrowed from his friend Jonathan Miller.